 Read for Understanding

-At the time this Learning Resource was published, the COVID-19 global pandemic was impacting schools and communities around the world.
-Keeping this in mind, the team at New American History embedded language in the body of the text to help adapt to a variety of educational settings, including remote learning environments, face-to-face instruction, and blended learning.
+This Learning Resource includes language in the body of the text to help adapt to a variety of educational settings, including remote learning environments, face-to-face instruction, and blended learning.

 If you are teaching remotely, consider using videoconferencing to provide opportunities for students to work in partners or small groups.
-Digital tools such as Padlet or Jamboard may also be used for collaboration.
+Digital tools such as Google Docs or Google Slides may also be used for collaboration.
 Rewordify helps make a complex text more accessible for those reading at a lower Lexile level while still providing a greater depth of knowledge.

 These Learning Resources use the Facing History and Ourselves Barometer: Take a Stand strategy (see adaptations for remote learning) and the Project Zero Thinking Routine, “I Used to Think...Now I Think.
 Students will also examine multiple historical perspectives and make connections using Bunk.
 The use of a Reflective Journal is encouraged to help students process their thoughts about the history of vaccinations and their own personal decisions about the COVIC-19 vaccine.
 After viewing a variety of public service announcements (PSAs) and community art projects, students will use free tools such as Google Slides, Canva, Animoto, SeeSaw, or FlipGrid to create their own print or video PSA or Public Art project to raise awareness for a public health initiative or cause they support.

-These Learning Resources follow a variation of the 5Es instructional model, and each section may be taught as a separate learning experience, or as part of a sequence of learning experiences.
+This Learning Resource follows a variation of the 5Es instructional model, and each section may be taught as a separate learning experience, or as part of a sequence of learning experiences.
 We provide each of our Learning Resources in multiple formats, including web-based and as an editable Google Doc for educators to teach and adapt selected learning experiences as they best suit the needs of your students and local curriculum.
 You may also wish to embed or remix them into a playlist for students working remotely or independently.

 What lessons might we learn about vaccinations from the polio epidemic?